One of the biggest challenges facing health care today is how to target and engage millennials.

 1. Create short, snackable content

-With so much content vying for their attention, finding a way to cut through the noise with clear, engaging content that they can quickly digest is key.
+With so much content vying for their attention, finding a way to cut through the noise with clear, engaging content they can quickly digest is key.

-When creating your content marketing strategy and editorial calendar, consider creating video welcome messages, educational videos about health conditions, patient stories and testimonials or physician profiles.
+When creating your content marketing strategy and editorial calendar, consider creating video welcome messages, educational videos about health conditions, patient stories and testimonials and physician profiles.
 The key is to keep it short—between 30 and 60 seconds, the same survey found.

 2. Incentivize millennials for taking control of their health